 * * *

 Each week during the growing season you will find me at various Farmers' Markets on the Central Coast.
-Click the "Farmers' Markets" tab for days, locations and maps; updated every Sunday.
+Click the "Farmers' Markets" tab for days, locations and maps; updated weekly.
 I'm also available for custom growing, Email for more information.

 I am a strong advocate of using organic methods, believing they are the best for our health and the health of the planet.
 I do NOT use any GMO (Genetically Modified Organism) seed.
 I carefully select only certified organic seed from small, independent seed companies.
 Certified organic seed cannot contain genetically-engineered traits and must be grown and processed in an NOP (National Organic Program) compliant farm operation.
 Unfortunately, a few of the hybrid varieties are not available in organically-grown seed.
 I purchase that seed from the same, small, independent seed companies who have signed the "Safe Seed Pledge," which states that the company does not knowingly buy or sell genetically-engineered seeds or plants.